Who Did Francisco Pizarro Sail For

 Francisco Pizarro’s voyages and conquest of the Inca Empire were conducted under the auspices of the Spanish Crown.
 King Charles I’s ambition to expand Spain’s empire, coupled with the economic opportunities presented by the New World, fueled the Crown's support for Pizarro's endeavors.
 This relationship, based on mutual benefit and strategic interests, shaped the course of history for both Spain and the Americas.
 By understanding the role and motivations of the Spanish Crown, we gain a more comprehensive perspective on Pizarro's actions and their lasting impact.

-To deepen your understanding, explore further into the primary sources and engage with contemporary interpretations of this pivotal period.
+To deepen your understanding, explore further into the primary sources and engage with contemporary interpretations of this critical period.
 Share your thoughts and insights in the comments below, and let’s continue this important discussion.
 What aspects of Pizarro's expeditions do you find most compelling or controversial?